F0lak/dm_open_ref/ref/proc/url_encode.md

 Special characters such as spaces are not used literally in URLs.
-If you want to ensure that an entire text string is sent literally, you can \"escape\" those characters.
+If you want to ensure that an entire text string is sent literally, you can "escape" those characters.
 For example, a double quote (ASCII 34) is produced by the code `%22`, where 22 is hexadecimal for 34.